jump-dev/HiGHS.jl/README.md

 ### Infeasibility certificates

 By default, HiGHS.jl will attempt to compute an infeasibility certificate when the primal or dual is infeasible.
-If you do not require the ceritificate, set the `HiGHS.ComputeInfeasibilityCertificate` attribute to `false`:
+If you do not require the certificate, set the `HiGHS.ComputeInfeasibilityCertificate` attribute to `false`:

 ```julia